soberwp/controller/README.md

 ### Upgrading to 2.x.x:

 Controller 2.x.x uses [PSR4 autoloading](https://www.php-fig.org/psr/psr-4/) to load Controller classes.
 This is considered best practice.
 You will need to [update the following files](https://github.com/roots/sage/pull/2025/files) from 9.0.0-beta versions.

+Folder `controllers/` changes to `Controllers/`, class file names get changed to camelcase `App.php` and `FrontPage.php`.
+Controller namespaces are changed to `namespace App\Controllers;`

 ### Requirements: